'I shot the cruellest dictator in the Americas'

 Gen Imbert recounts how he and one of the others got out of the car to get closer to their target.

 "Trujillo was wounded but he was still walking, so I shot him again," he says.

 At the end of the gun battle, the dictator, commonly known simply as El Jefe, was left sprawled dead across the highway.

 "Then we put him in the car and took him away," says Gen Imbert.
 They took his body to the house of a plotter, where it was eventually discovered by police.

 Fifty years later I wonder if he is happy to have shot the Dominican dictator?

 "Sure," he replies.
 "Nobody told me to go and kill Trujillo.
 The only way to get rid of him was to kill him."

 Gen Imbert is not alone in having drawn this conclusion.

-In a letter to his State Department superior in October 1960, Henry Dearborn, de facto CIA station chief in the Dominican Republic, wrote: "If I were a Dominican, which thank heaven I am not," I would favour destroying Trujillo as being the first necessary step in the salvation of my country and I would regard this, in fact, as my Christian duty."'Cordial relations'
+In a letter to his State Department superior in October 1960, Henry Dearborn, de facto CIA station chief in the Dominican Republic, wrote: "If I were a Dominican, which thank heaven I am not," I would favour destroying Trujillo as being the first necessary step in the salvation of my country and I would regard this, in fact, as my Christian duty."